venkatramanrenganathan/stochastic-system-gap/README.md

 2. Sei Zhen Khong, National Sun Yat-Sen University, Taiwan.
 Email: szkhong@mail.nsysu.edu.tw

 # Affiliation
-Venkatraman Renganathan is associated with the faculty of engineering and applied sciences at Cranfield University, UK.
+1. Venkatraman Renganathan is associated with the faculty of engineering and applied sciences at Cranfield University, UK.
+2. Sei Zhen Khong is associated with the department of electrical engineering at the National Sun Yat-Sen University, Taiwan.